callmeks/callmeks.github.io/_tabs/about.md

 ## My goals and objectives
 - I will most probably focusing on web challenges & web pentest for now
-- Will try to stusy TCM academy courses and youtube related to web pentest / challenges
+- Will try to study TCM academy courses and youtube related to web pentest / challenges
-- Focus on one thing at a time.
 - As for videos, I might start a new series by solving different web challenges from different website / vulnerable web application

 ## Useful-links for learning